NICMx/Jool/docs/en/run-linux.md

 "`ip route add A via B`" means "If you need something delivered to `A`, send it to `B`, and it'll know that to do."

-If you mess something up, you can delete a route you previously created by `ip route delete`:
+If you mess something up, you can delete a route you previously created with `ip route delete`:

 	ip route delete <same arguments you used when creating the rule>